 Step 1: Configure Network

-Firstly, you’ll need to create a custom network in Docker so that you can assign static IP addresses to your containers.
-This is done to tackle the problem of your containers changing their IP address after you restart them or when the host machine restarts.
+First, you need to create a custom network in Docker to assign static IP addresses to your containers.
+This helps to tackle the problem of your containers changing their addresses after you or the host machine restarts them.
 The following command creates a custom Docker network with an IP range and the name nbrg.

 Step 2: Pull Image and Create Containers